 The reading on the right showing the IQ automatically compensating for non-flatness.

 Law of Reflection: The direction of incoming light and the direction of outgoing light reflected make the same angle with respect to the surface.

-RSPEC is the peak reflectance measured over a very narrow angular band in the specular direction (+/-) 0.0991º, it measures how br
+RSpec is the peak reflectance measured over a very narrow angular band in the specular direction (+/-) 0.0991º.

-RSPEC is a very sensitive measure of texture that is present on a surface.
-This texture or waviness acts as a concave or convex reflector which deflects light around the specular angle.
-When RSPEC is equal to the gloss value the surface is smooth, as texture increases the RSPEC value decreases.
+RSpec is very sensitive to any texture that is present on a surface.
+This texture or waviness acts as a concave or convex reflector that deflects light around the specular angle.
+When RSpec is equal to the gloss value the surface is smooth, as texture increases the RSpec value decreases.

 Applications & Standards